torsday/notebook/ops/ldap.md

 ### Examples

-Simple directory entry with several attributes, represented as a record
+Directory entry with several attributes, represented as a record.

 ```sh
 dn: cn=The Postmaster,dc=example,dc=com